How To Organise Your Shopping List, Save Time and Money and Create a Menu Plan.

 The How To's...

-So, we have the tools - how does it all go together and how do we save time, money and food?
+So, we have the tools - how does it all go together and how do we save time,money,food and the planet?!

 Go through all your food storage doing this until you have a full inventory.

 That is STEP ONE done.
 Now, you don't have to do this every week - sometimes I can go three or four weeks without filling out a whole new inventory.
-As long as you can remember what has been used and cross them off the slit and add any purchases which have not been eaten, you have an ongoing list for at least a couple of weeks.
+As long as you can remember what has been used and cross them off the list and add any purchases which have not been eaten, you have an ongoing list for up to a month.
 When you do need to create a new inventory your freezer, fridge etc get another wipe down and everything should be grouped together making it a lot easier.
 I don't write a new list for each area every time unless it is needed.

 We can now move onto the meal planner.
 After going through everything in the pantry, freezer , fridge etc it is easier to plan meals for the following week.
 First of all use your inventories like a supermarket.
 Shop your own aisles!
 Did you find some mince?
 Maybe you can combine it with the chopped tomatoes out of the pantry and those mixed beans and chilli powder to make a chilli?
-If you are missing an onion then add this to your list - 1 onion, and add the tin of tomatoes, beans and mince and chilli powder to the shop at home list, crossing them off the inventory.
+If you are missing an onion then add this to your list - 1 onion.
+If you like to replace what are using add those to the list.
+Don't forget to cross items off your inventory as you use them.

 Then you may decide to use the peppers and mushrooms in a stir fry with the sauce and noodles that were in the cupboard.
-Again there is no onion so change the list to 2 onions and add pepper and mushrooms and noodles to the shop at home list, crossing them off the inventory.
+Again there is no onion so change the list to 2 onions.

 Are there some meals you can create without putting anything on the shopping list?
-Just remember to cross the ingredients off the inventory and add them to the shop at home list.
+Just remember to cross the ingredients off the inventory.

-I have a Master Copy of all the lists in my Shop at Home system and then photocopy a new sheet as and when I need it.
+I have a Master Copy of all the lists in folder and then photocopy a new sheet as and when I need it.

 1. Do an initial thorough inventory of all your food storage areas